gedankenessen/crud/README.md

 lein deps
 ```

-As of right now crud expects a MongoDB running on the default port.
-You can change the behavior in `crud.persistence.mongo`.

 ## Usage

-1. Open your favorite editor and navigate to the `crud.core` namespace.
+1. Open your favorite code editor and navigate to the `crud.core` namespace.
 2. Once there, start your REPL
 3. Either call the `-main` function or evaluate the `start-server` call